Kitan Crawford: Professional career

 Crawford was selected by the Arizona Cardinals with the 225th pick in the seventh round of the 2025 NFL draft.
-He was signed by the Cardinals and made the 2025 roster, making his NFL debut on September 7, 2025.
+He made the team's 53-man roster, and made his NFL debut on September 7, 2025.
+Crawford played in 15 games as a rookie, primarily on special teams and as a reserve safety on defense.
+On January 1, 2026, Crawford was placed on season-ending injured reserve due to an ankle injury suffered in Week 17 against the Cincinnati Bengals.